Sam-wan30/FOSSEE/README.md

-# Chemical Equipment Parameter Visualizer
+# ⚗️🧪Chemical Equipment Parameter Visualizer

 A comprehensive web and desktop application for visualizing and analyzing chemical equipment data from CSV files.
 Features a modern chemical-themed interface with automatic data analysis, interactive charts, and PDF reporting capabilities.